NHSDigital/ndr_import/docs/ndr-import-tables.md

 ### Unwanted data

-In tabular files, if there IS data that ndr_import should ignore at the end of a file, a *last_data_column* can be defined in the NdrImport::Table.
+In tabular files, if there is data that ndr_import should ignore at the end of a file, a `last_data_column` can be defined in the NdrImport::Table.
-*last_data_column* can defined as either a number or as an excel column reference, eg 'EF'.
+`last_data_column` can be defined as either a number representing the column position or as an excel column reference, eg 'EF'.
 The mapper will then stop extracting data from the file after that column.

 Example mapping
 ```yaml